-San Diego is very unique in geographic location.
-Unlike other border towns, TJ is the second largest city in Mexico and San Diego’s San Ysidro border is the world’s fourth-busiest land border.
+San Diego is unique in geographic location.
+Unlike other border towns, TJ is the second largest city in Mexico, and San Diego’s San Ysidro border is the world’s fourth-busiest land border.
 Just the pedestrian traffic is over 10 million crossings a year.
-With that said, it attracts tens of 1000s of migrants from all over the world, and both cities blend with their Hispanic populations.
+With that said, it attracts tens of thousands of migrants from all over the world, and both cities blend with their Hispanic populations.
 TJ has become an “international migrant hub” – It’s easier to get into Mexico from Asia, South America and Africa before trying to get into the U.S.

 WHY LA JOLLA?

 La Jolla just happens to be the first coastal community (only 30 miles from the border) that has small, hidden coves tucked into a rocky coastline, not miles long with open, sandy southern beaches of the Coronado Strand, Ocean Beach, Mission Beach or Pacific Beach and not dangerous like the rocky coast of Point Loma’s Sunset Cliffs.
 La Jolla has also become the area were U.S. Border agents look for pangas, and you see them all the time cruising the beaches.

 La Jolla’s summer weather is infamously known as “May gray” and “June gloom.”
 The marine layer is a low-lying mass of hazy, moist air that forms over the ocean and usually gets blown ashore at night, which provides perfect cover for pangas.

 This also affects the range/clarification of radar on nearby Point Loma and La Jolla’s Mount Soledad by diffusing the beam, thus hindering the ability of it to clearly recognize a small target like the panga is.
 I will get into why radar is not as effective a bit later.